 9. It’s great!
-You are doing well, but you can still improve this if…
+You are doing well, but you can still improve if…

-Please, please, never give false hopes by exaggerating your appreciation.
-Just talk real and never hurt your students’ feelings because they are human beings of delicate emotions.
+Please, please, never give false hope by exaggerating your appreciation.
+Just talk real and never hurt your students’ feelings because they are human beings with delicate emotions.
 What they need is your understanding, acceptance, and compassion.

 To a student who fails the test

-It’s a common situation in the classroom when students flunk the test although some really ace your tests.
+It’s a common situation in the classroom when students flunk the test, although some really ace it.
 I know because I am a teacher too.
 So, what do you usually say if a student fails the test?
 I know you won’t scream in exhaustion and frustration.
 Remember, there are different factors to be considered with regard to students’ performance.